bpiereck/github_training_Lisa/command_list.md

 Good pratice: check the status of your file before every commit

+- basic routine

+`git add <filename>` : this will add the file to the staging area.
+Area to organize your "library" structure.

+`git commit -m "meaningful commit message"` : this will create a version in my timeline

+- time travelling

 `git log <filename>`: to get a timeline of all the commits

 `git log -n 3 --abbrev-commit`: will give only the last 3 commits with the smallest commit_hash as possible.